kelseyhightower/compose2kube/README.md

 ## docker-compose to Kubernetes

-Use the compose2kube command to convert `docker-compose.yml` to native Kubernetes objects.
+Use the compose2kube command to convert compose files to native Kubernetes objects.
+By default, compose2kube will search for `docker-compose.yml` and `rancher-compose.yml` in the current directory.
+You can change that with `compose-file-path` option

 ```
-$ compose2kube -compose-file docker-compose.yml -output-dir output
+$ compose2kube -output-dir output
 ```

 ```
 output/cache-rc.yaml
+output/cache-srv.yaml
 output/database-rc.yaml
+output/database-srv.yaml
 output/web-rc.yaml
+output/web-srv.yaml
 ```

 ### Launch the Kubernetes replication controllers